wkgcass/vproxy/doc/websocks.md

 ### plain data

-After the socks5 handshake is done, the WebSocks5 handshake is done as well.
+After the socks5 handshake is done, the WebSocks handshake is done as well.
 The server should proxy client data to remote endpoint based on the negotiation result according to RFC 1928.